Citizen Schools: History

 Citizen Schools was founded by Eric Schwarz and Ned Rimer who were college roommates at the University of Vermont.
 Concerned with the rise of youth crime, struggling neighborhoods, and challenges within public schools in Boston, Eric and Ned sought to educate middle school age children through hands-on apprenticeships in real-world fields.
 In 1994, they volunteered to teach apprenticeships based on their professional knowledge to 20 students at Dorchester's Paul A. Dever Elementary School.
 As a former reporter, Eric led an apprenticeship in journalism while Ned taught first aid after having run the EMT squad at the University of Vermont.
 In early 1995, Citizen Schools formally registered as a non-profit organization.
 The first full program was launched that summer, serving 63 children.
 Schwarz and Rimer's first employee, John Werner, led the first school partnership; Werner created and scaled the capstone 8th Grade Academy program, founded the writing coach program and oversaw the Expanded Learning Time pilot.

 Within a year, the basic elements were in place: after-school programs operating out of Boston public school buildings, apprenticeships taught by community volunteers, explorations into the community, focused time to develop academic skills, and team building activities to develop social skills.
 Citizen Schools grew initially in Boston, wanting to prove the model in Boston to establish itself as a leader in quality programming before expanding geographically.
-“To have impact on a huge scale, you do not necessarily need to have the dominant market share,” says Schwarz.
+"To have impact on a huge scale, you do not necessarily need to have the dominant market share," says Schwarz.
 "We need to remain a big fish in Boston, and we can then leverage those resources, ideas, and our model to other educational entrepreneurs [beyond Boston]."
 In fall of 2001, the organization started its 8th Grade Academy in Boston to support Citizen Schools participants in preparing to transition to high school and college.
 The organization grew significantly in 2002, opening affiliate sites outside of Boston in Framingham and Worcester, as well as in Texas and California.

-That same year, Citizen Schools began its partnership with AmeriCorps.
+In the same year, Citizen Schools began its partnership with AmeriCorps.
 In 2003, Lesley University in Cambridge launched a partnership with Citizen Schools to enable staff to graduate with a Master's in Education with a Specialization in Out of School Time (OST) Education.
 This program is no longer in operation, and it is not possible to earn a teaching certification through Citizen Schools.
 In 2006, Citizen Schools became the lead non-profit partner at two schools in Massachusetts that piloted Expanded Learning Time for all their students.
-From 2006-08, Citizen Schools launched programs at new sites in North Carolina, New Mexico, New Jersey and New York.
+From 2006 to 2008, Citizen Schools launched programs at new sites in North Carolina, New Mexico, New Jersey and New York.